JulienBacquart/MTW-MeSH-wiki/Home.md

 ## Design goals

-* web application
-* no proprietary software/components - open source stack
+* web application with no proprietary software or components - open source stack
 * no special hardware - app running even on a PC/laptop
 * cross-platform portability (though developed on Windows)
 * easy datasets management - updates, backups, migrations